 A woman suspected of murdering her doctor boyfriend has an identical twin sister.
 When both twins have an alibi for the night of the murder, a psychiatrist is called in to assist a detective in solving the case.
-Through a series of tests, he discovers which twin actually committed the crime and in the course of his investigation he falls in love with the normal twin.Written by
+Through a series of tests, he discovers which twin actually committed the crime, and in the course of his investigation he falls in love with one of them.Written by

 Neil Doyle <Doylenf@msn.com>

 17 of 20 people found this review helpful.

 Was this review helpful to you?